FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/01-Tenant-and-Identity/README.md

 An identity is any object that Microsoft Entra ID can authenticate.

-After authentication, Azure services determine what that identity is allowed to access through authorization mechanisms such as Azure RBAC.
+After authentication, Azure determines what that identity is allowed to access through authorization mechanisms such as Azure Role-Based Access Control (Azure RBAC).

 Common identity types include: